Nvrtis/weatherAPI/README.md

 ![script](./02-Homework/script1.png)

-function find is there to take any cities the user searches for or when clicking the last search button, it will make sure it will be no duplicates
+function removeDuplicates compares what is in the city array and removes duplicates, after it is finished it will save the updated list in the local storage and empty the previous search list

 function displayWeather takes users input, stores the variable and sends it to presentWeather function